✓ Copied!

 Vector Store Interface

-Vector databases (Pinecone, Weaviate, FAISS, Chroma) all implement the same abstract retrieval interface.
-Switch from local FAISS to cloud-hosted Pinecone without changing a single line of business logic — your RAG pipeline remains identical at the application layer.
+Vector databases (Pinecone, Weaviate, FAISS) all implement the same abstract retrieval interface.
+Switch from local FAISS to cloud Pinecone without changing business logic.

 🤖